- Roberts Elementary

 Describe the development of the Plan, including the stakeholders involved, the steps taken to ensure the Plan is understood, and the process for updating the Plan.

-The Roberts Elementary Title I Schoolwide Parent Involvement Plan has been created through the collaborative efforts of parents and staff.
+staff.
 Parents were an integral part in the development of this plan and their feedback from the survey and suggestions are utilized in making updates to our Title I Schoolwide Parent and Family Engagement Plan.
-The plan is reviewed in the fall during the evening of our building Open House and Curriculum Night.
+The plan is reviewed annually.
 Parents have the opportunity to learn the details of the plan, ask any questions they may have, and offer feedback.
 Their feedback is incorporated into the plan as appropriate.
 The plan is posted on school website for families to review.
 Parents are welcome to contact the school should they have any questions or would like to provide feedback.
-The Home/School Compact is reviewed with parents at fall conferences.
+The Home/School Compact is reviewed and signed with parents at fall conferences.
 In addition, a meeting is held with our PTO.
-At this meeting, parents had the opportunity to review the Family Engagement Plan, school data, and the Title I Home/School Compact.
+At this meeting, parents had the opportunity to review the Title I Home/School Compact and the Family Engagement Plan.
 Any questions or suggestions were addressed at that time.
 The plan is posted on the school website for families unable to attend the annual meeting to review.
-On the school website this Parent Involvement Plan is available in multiple languages.
+On the school website the Parent and Family Engagement Plan is available in multiple languages.

 1116(c)(1) Convene an Annual Title I Parent Meeting at a time convenient to parents to inform parents of the Title I requirements and their right to be involved.